Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

 Also very interesting comment about busses.
 Like he doesn't have a template with busses.
 Just buss when needed like feel like it when you have layers that need to be glued perhaps.

+#### Drop
+Small reverse as well.
+Like that reverb trick I guess and then he reversed it, maybe it was in the other video he did the 12hr one that showed the trick.
+Watch that one

 ## Mo Falk Masterclass
 - https://www.youtube.com/watch?v=ypy8_rHLG30